The Kitchen @ Westwood Chicken Döner

 Turkish Food Los Angeles

-Döner kebab, spit-roasted meat that originated in Turkey, has gained popularity across the the world.
+Döner kebab, spit-roasted meat that originated in Turkey, has gained popularity across the world.
 I’ve seen a recent crop of L.A. döner specialists.
-Many new concepts are Americanized, featuring global influences and flavors, sometimes to the meat’s detriment.
+Many new concepts are Americanized.
+Global influences and flavors can be to the meat’s detriment.
 In several instances, meat comes in a pre-fab cone.
-Thankfully, some practitioners are staying true to döner traditions, including The Kitchen @ Westwood, a restaurant that I learned about from esteemed food writer Barbara Hansen’s website TableConversation.
+Thankfully, some practitioners are staying true to döner traditions.
+I learned about The Kitchen @ Westwood from esteemed food writer Barbara Hansen’s website, TableConversation.

 Huseyin Ilhan and wife Hava hail from Turkey.
 In 2015, the couple replaced Fresh Corn Grill just south of Westwood Village.
-Now you’ll find yellow and stone walls with mirrors and a prominent photo of the Golden Gate Bridge.
-They construct stacks of beef and chicken döner in-house even allow for an equal split of the two preparations at no extra cost ($12.95).
+They construct beef and chicken döner in-house.
+The Kitchen @ Westwood allows customers to split the two preparations at no extra cost ($12.95).
 Beef döner involves shaved top round sheets flavored with molten lamb fat.
-I preferred chicken döner, leg and breast meat that arrived in juicy, caramelized striations.
+I preferred chicken döner.
+Leg and breast meat arrived in juicy, caramelized striations.

 Each order comes with a choice of sauce.
-Garlic Madness, a pungent mix of garlic powder and olive oil, is chicken-friendly.
-Other possibilities include Veggie Blend, spicy jalapeno based Dragon’s Breath, and Mediterranean Breeze, a tzatziki-like yogurt and tahini dip.
-Regardless, you’ll also receive fluffy grilled pita and a choice of two sides.
-I opted for thick paprika-dusted hummus and tangy yogurt eggplant dip showered with parsley.
+Garlic Madness is a pungent chicken-friendly mix: garlic powder and olive oil.
+Other possibilities include Veggie Blend and spicy jalapeño based Dragon’s Breath.
+Mediterranean Breeze is a tzatziki-like yogurt and tahini dip.
+Plates include fluffy grilled pita and two sides.
+I opted for thick paprika-dusted hummus and tangy yogurt eggplant dip.

 Tags: